tymyrddin/purple/source/docs/adversarial-ai/arms-race.md

 The structural problems with MAIM would be concerning if they remained theoretical.
 They are not theoretical.
 The following case studies show AI already operating in active conflicts, without the framework that MAIM envisions.

-The academic literature on AI and nuclear deterrence has analysed the 2025 India–Pakistan and Iran–Israel conflicts as early case studies of AI integration in high-stakes military environments.
+[Academic literature on AI and nuclear deterrence](https://sage.cnpereading.com/doi/10.1177/29769442251410646) has analysed the 2025 India–Pakistan and Iran–Israel conflicts as early case studies of AI integration in high-stakes military environments.
 The findings are sobering:

 *Compressed decision-making timelines:* In the India-Pakistan conflict, escalation reached 9/10 intensity within 48